pattonsgirl/SU2021-CS2900/Projects/Project1/README.md

 ## What are the most common user names?

+### Discussion:

+This did not end up as an impressive visualization, except perhaps to serve as a warning of services that commonly create admin accounts and may be exposed without being secured.

+More useful are the statistics we can gather:

 ## The code

 - [ip_mapper.py](ip_mapper.py) uses [data/ip-latlons.csv](data/ip-latlons.csv) to gather ips and their corresponding lat / lon coordinates